wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/flow-monitor-incoming-emails.md

 ## Specify the SharePoint site and library
 You can use any SharePoint site of your choice and can also use an existing library.

-In this scenario, we'll use the following SharePoint site and its default **Documents** library which is available out-of-box.
+In this scenario, we'll use the following SharePoint site and its default **Documents** library, which is available out-of-box.

 ![Screenshot of the SharePoint site.](../media/sharepoint-site.png)